 Chef Matti Fallon rode the Mexican wave and somehow, when he reached the shore, he was in Scandinavia.
 Well, as close as he’s likely to get on Little Bourke: DuNord Kitchen, a new Nordic addition to the existing DuNord bar in the CBD.

-After stints at a handful of Melbourne’s Mexican joints – Mamasita, Senorita’s and Touche Hombre Electrica (now closed) – a mate put Fallon in touch with duNord’s founder, Thomas Kiltorp.
-Kiltorp has had success with Emerald Peacock – a cocktail lounge and rooftop bar also in the CBD –and DuNord reflects Kiltorp’s Swedish heritage, with its clean lines, blonde wood and simple, open spaces.
+After stints at a handful of Melbourne’s Mexican joints – working the floor at Mamasita, and in the kitchens at now-closed Senorita’s and Touche Hombre Electrica, a mate put Fallon in touch with DuNord’s founder, Thomas Kiltorp.
+Kiltorp has had success with Emerald Peacock – a cocktail lounge and rooftop bar also in the CBD – and DuNord reflects Kiltorp’s Swedish heritage, with its clean lines, blonde wood and simple, open spaces.

 Not being overly familiar with the northern-European cuisine, Fallon wasn’t immediately convinced.
 “To be completely honest, I was a bit worried about it to start with,” he admits.
 “I thought it was all creme fraiche and mayonnaise and stuff like that that.”

 But, after some rigorous research (“The good book Google has been possibly the best thing,” he says), Fallon is totally sold on Scandinavian cuisine.
 Not concentrating on dishes from one particular nationality, Fallon has constructed a menu that takes in the best elements of the region.
 “It’s quite new,” says Fallon.
 “We don’t have many limitations in what we do with this.”